Matthew Shepard: Murder

 Still tied to the fence, Shepard was in a coma eighteen hours after the attack when he was discovered by Aaron Kreifels, a cyclist who initially mistook Shepard for a scarecrow.
 Reggie Fluty, the first police officer to arrive at the scene, found Shepard alive but covered in blood.
+The medical gloves issued by the Albany County Sheriff's Office were faulty, and Fluty's supply ran out.
+She decided to use her bare hands to clear an airway in Shepard's bloody mouth.
+A day later, she was informed that Shepard was HIV-positive and that she might have been exposed to the virus due to cuts on her hands.
+After taking an AZT regimen for several months, she tested negative for HIV.
+Judy Shepard later wrote that she learned of her son's HIV status while he lay dying in the hospital.

 Shepard was transported first to Ivinson Memorial Hospital in Laramie before being moved to the more advanced trauma ward at Poudre Valley Hospital in Fort Collins, Colorado.
 He had suffered fractures to the back of his head and in front of his right ear.
 He experienced severe brainstem damage, which affected his body's ability to regulate his heart rate, body temperature, and other vital functions.
 There were also about a dozen small lacerations around his head, face, and neck.
 His injuries were deemed too severe for doctors to operate.
-Shepard never regained consciousness and remained on full life support.
+He never regained consciousness and remained on full life support.
 While he lay in intensive care and in the days following the attack, candlelight vigils were held in countries around the world.

-Shepard was pronounced dead six days after the attack at 12:53 a.m. on October 12, 1998.
+Shepard died of his injuries at 12:53 a.m. on October 12, 1998.
 He was 21 years old.